smGarc/Surround_Sound/README.md

 # Surround Sound

-Stevens Institute of Technology 2025
+__Stevens Institute of Technology 2025__

-Raspberry Pi Software Guide by Simon Garcia '25
+__Raspberry Pi Software Guide by Simon Garcia '25__

+Surround Sound is a low-cost autonomous robot that utilizes a Raspberry Pi, a bluetooth speaker, a microphone, and mecanum wheels to measure the 3D sound field inside a room.

+Innovation Expo: 5/9/2025

 ## File Overview